Install Cisco ISE-PIC

 When you create a password for the administrator during installation or after installation in the CLI, do not use the $ character in your password, unless it is the last character of the password.
 If it is the first or one of the subsequent characters, the password is accepted, but cannot be used to log in to the CLI.

-After the setup program is run, the system reboots automatically.
+After you run the setup program, the system reboots automatically.

-Now, you can log in to Cisco ISE-PIC using the username and password that was configured during the setup process.
+Now, log in to Cisco ISE-PIC using the username and password you configured during the setup process.

 Verify the Installation Process